 The People of Northeast Wisconsin

 People have lived in Northeast Wisconsin for thousands of years.
 Some, like the Menominee, have been here much longer, while others, like the Hmong, have immigrated here more recently.
 People from different backgrounds come together to make our community what it is today.
-Discover here how people, past and present, express their culture through celebrations.
+Discover here how people, past and present, express their culture through childhood.

 A home is more than four walls and a roof.
 It can contain family, traditions, and belongings, all of which shape the way you live your life.
 Discover what one important part of the home—the kitchen—looked like in the 1930s and 1950s.